 Orchard Park Primary School has an inclusive attitude towards learning.
 If additional support, interventions or adaptations are necessary these are made to the best of our ability in order to provide our children with the opportunity to fulfil their own personal potential.
-Currently we cater for children with a range of specific learning disabilities such as ADHD, Autistic Spectrum Disorder, Global Development Delay, Hearing Impairment and Dyslexia.
+Currently we cater for children with a range of specific learning disabilities such as ADHD, Autistic Spectrum Disorder, Global Development Delay, Hearing Impairment, Visual Impairment and Dyslexia.
 We also have the facilities and accessible environment to be able to support children with physical disabilities, if required.

 Support and Intervention

 All pupils at Orchard Park are regularly assessed both formally (through assessments such as Rising Stars and SATs) and informally (through teacher and teaching assistant observations, conversations with children and the marking of work done in lessons).
 These assessments help to build up a picture of the progress that each child is making.
 Each term meetings are held between each class teacher, the Headteacher, the Deputy Headteacher and the Inclusion Leader.
 At these meetings the progress being made by every child in each class is discussed, with a focus on those making less progress than expected.
 Ways to support these children’s learning are then investigated and later implemented.

 If a child’s lack of progress is a concern, the class teacher will always inform the child’s parent/carer and when appropriate the child themselves, discussing how the school aims to provide additional support or intervention and how parents/carers can help at home.